Skincare Ingredients to Use with Caution, Evidence Based Research

 Evidence

-labeled ''fragrance free'' or those using natural calming botanicals (like chamomile or centella) that are less likely to irritate.
+labeled ''fragrance free'' or those using natural calming botanicals (like chamomile or Centella) that are less likely to irritate.

 2. Alcohols with a lot of strength (dying solvents)